MicrosoftDocs/learn/learn-pr/language/dotnet-debug/includes/3-analyze-your-program-state.md

 ### Use the debug console

 You can show or hide the debug console by selecting **Ctrl+Shift+Y** for Windows and Linux.
 Select **Cmd+Shift+Y** for Mac.
 You can use the debug console to visualize your application console logs.
-Yu can also use it to to evaluate expressions or execute code in the current execution content, like commands or variable names in the built-in .NET debugger.
+You can also use it to evaluate expressions or execute code in the current execution content, like commands or variable names in the built-in .NET debugger.

 You can enter a .NET expression in the input field at the bottom of the debug console, then select **Enter** to evaluate it.
 The result displays directly in the console.